 Ridgewood is a medium-sized village located in the state of New Jersey.
-With a population of 25,272 people and five constituent neighborhoods, Ridgewood is the 73rd largest community in New Jersey.
-Ridgewood has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 26,202 people and five constituent neighborhoods, Ridgewood is the 69th largest community in New Jersey.

 Ridgewood home prices are not only among the most expensive in New Jersey, but Ridgewood real estate also consistently ranks among the most expensive in America.

-Ridgewood is a decidedly white-collar village, with fully 94.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ridgewood is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Ridgewood who work in management occupations (19.43%), sales jobs (15.05%), and business and financial occupations (12.52%).
+Ridgewood is a decidedly white-collar village, with fully 94.49% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ridgewood is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Ridgewood who work in management occupations (26.20%), sales jobs (10.40%), and business and financial occupations (10.23%).